Geolocation and Your Business

 If you doubt this is an important trend, perhaps because you think geolocation is a bit too Big Brotherish, just remember that it doesn’t matter what you think, only what your clients are doing.
 Smart phone users now regard their mobile devices as the most important way to access information, with more minutes spent browsing on mobile phones than on the web.
 This trend has been noticed by the industry with a rise in geolocation-based social networks and services targeted at your mobile phone.
-Even new search engines have popped up that focus only on mobile phones – do@ is one example.
+Even new search engines have popped up that focus only on mobile phones – [email protected] is one example.

 If that hasn’t convinced you that mobile is the new big thing for local businesses, a study commissioned by Google in April 2011 showed that 79 percent of respondents were using smartphones to help with shopping, with 70 percent using them while in the store.

 So what does that mean for you and your salon?
 It means there are new ways in which you can be found by prospective clients and encourage them to try your business.
 For example:

 - Facebook allows you to offer deals through your Facebook Places page.
 These deals are promoted through the Facebook email platform and have social aspects to them including ‘liking’ the deal and seeing which friends have already bought it.